DeepskyLog/laravel-astronomy-library/readme.md

 [![StyleCI][ico-styleci]][link-styleci]

 Take a look at [contributing.md](contributing.md) if you are interesting in helping out.
-The laravel-astronomylibrary is part of [DeepskyLog](https://www.deepskylog.org).
+The laravel-astronomy-library is part of [DeepskyLog](https://www.deepskylog.org).
 If you are interested in helping with the development of DeepskyLog, see the [documentation](https://github.com/DeepskyLog/DeepskyLog/blob/laravel/README.md).

 ## Installation